HamedShafiee/Cleaning-Data-Course-Final-Project/CodeBook.md

 # Step 5-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Variables of the Project
+* 3 packages are used: data.table,dplyr and tidyr
+* data are stored in the follwoing variables:
+* subject vars: SubjectTrainSet, SubjectTestSet
+* activity vars: ActivityTrainSet, ActivityTestSet
+* Trainig and Testing sets: Train,Test
+* all subject data: FullSubject
+* all activity data: FullActivity
+* all data: Fulldata
+* final tidy data: "tidydata.txt"